mccormick-wooden/mvr/README.md

 # mvr

-`mvr` is a `mv` clone, written in Rust, because I wanted to learn Rust.
+`mvr` is a `mv` clone, written in Rust, because I want to learn Rust.
+It's not done yet.